My first data visualization project on the present and future financial challenges facing senior households (65+) in Florida.

 Timeline: 3 weeks.

+“Come up with a compelling focus or narrative”.
 We were provided with three sources to start—two articles from The Miami Herald and The United Way's ALICE Report.

 While we were provided with sources for data and stories to help us gain a better understanding of what The ALICE report tells us about Florida, the challenge as a beginner was understanding where to start.
 There was an incredible amount of data and clearly numerous stories to tell; overwhelmingly so.